 A full list of User Client options is given here.

 It is possible to configure TTL values on a global level for all user clients.
-It can be done by changing the config keys described
+This can be done by changing the config keys described here.

 The config keys that need to be changed are: